yuhaolu1994/dubbing-app/README.md

 1. clone this project (https://github.com/yuhaolu1994/DubbingApp)
 2. cd DubbingApp
 3. connect your android phone, use adb devices to check connection
-4. run react-native-run-android in terminal
+4. run react-native-run-android command in terminal

 ## Version
 `v 2.0`
-- use React Redux to refactor the codes
+- use React Redux to refactor the project

 `v 1.5`
-- add [back-end](https://github.com/yuhaolu1994/DubbingServer) server in front-end part
+- add [back-end](https://github.com/yuhaolu1994/DubbingServer) server to front-end part
-- post or fetch creations and comments to server
+- post/fetch creations and comments to/from server
 - register an account
 - logout from current account